JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 # 8. Findings and Limitations

-Since we selected the **Logistic Regression (Balanced)** model, we can interpret its internal coefficients to understand what it learned.
+Since we selected the Regularised GLM, we can look inside it to see what features it found most important.

 ## 8.1 Most Important Features